Welcome to The Writers’ Block by Austen Authors!

 Rounding upon him, instead of retreating, Elizabeth charged toward him.
 “Why do you continue to torment me?
 I do not welcome your attentions.
 Get thee from this place.
 Yours is a tale told by an idiot, full of sound and fury.
 Signifying nothing!”

 “I am pleased that you can quote Shakespeare to your benefit,” he mocked, “although I cannot imagine any man who loved one of your nature could be so oddly muted by the news of your death, as was Macbeth for his lady.
 Personally, I would cry against the Heavens.”
 And to make certain she understood his disdain for her, he held out her abandoned stockings and garters.
 “I thought it might be awkward if you entered your home without these.”
 He winked at her.
-“I would not wish an irrate father to be at my door tomorrow, accusing me of undressing his daughter.”
+“I would not wish an irate father to be at my door tomorrow, accusing me of undressing his daughter.”

-Elizabeth wished to tell the fool that her father only became irrate when he was forced to leave his study for more than meals, but she kept the complaint to herself, for it would appear to the stranger as if Mr. Bennet did not care for her, and she knew, without qualms, that he did.
+Elizabeth wished to tell the fool that her father only became irate when he was forced to leave his study for more than meals, but she kept the complaint to herself, for it would appear to the stranger as if Mr. Bennet did not care for her, and she knew, without qualms, that he did.
 She dropped her boots with the book inside to snatch her intimate wear from his hands.
 She could feel the heat rushing once more to her cheeks.
 “You, sir, are certainly no gentleman!”

 “I believe, miss, that the correct response should be one where you express your gratitude for my forethought,” he said in reprimanding tones.

-With a regal dismissal of his personage with her head, she stuffed the stockings and garters into her pocket before snatching up the boots again.
+With a regal dismissal of his personage with her hand, she stuffed the stockings and garters into her pocket before snatching up the boots again.
 She turned from him to climb the stile, but hesitated when she recalled the narrow stream marching along between the two fields.

 “Do you not mean to return your stockings and boots to your feet first?” he called in taunting tones as he stood some five feet removed.
 “It is September.
 Do you mean to make yourself ill to abuse me?”
 He sobered in what appeared to be a more serious countenance.
 “I swear I will remain where I stand.
 I will not pursue you.
 Do not punish yourself for the likes of me.”